jfairbank/redux-saga-router/README.md

 ### React Router

-Redux Saga Router can also work in tandem with React Router v2 or v3!
+Redux Saga Router can also work in tandem with React Router (v2, v3, and v4)!
 Instead of using one of Redux Saga Router's history creation functions, just use your history object from React Router.